ahmedhasandrlnd/navigation/report.md

 # Project report
 ### Learning algorithm

 The learning algorithm used is vanilla Deep Q Learning as described in the [original paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
-As batch of vector of state is used as input instead of an image, so convolutional neural nework is replaced with deep neural network.
+Deep neural network is used instead of convolutional neural network, as we have used vector of states instead of images.

 The pseudo-code of this agorithm is given below from the udacity lecture: